trdroid/MEAN-Sample-Apps/PicShare/README.md

 The following is an outline of the steps needed to setup the app on the Amazon cloud

-1) Create an admin group with administration permissions assigned to it
+1) Create an admin group with administration permissions assigned to it.

-2) Create an admin user and assign him to the admin group
+2) Create an admin user and assign him to the admin group.

 ### Create a Group